ianwheeldon/acCRISPR/README.md

 # acCRISPR: An activity-correction method for improving CRISPR screen accuracy

-acCRISPR is a tool developed in Python 3 for analyzing genome-wide CRISPR screens to identify essential genes for growth as well as gain- and loss-of-function hits for stress tolerance by removing low-activity sgRNA based on an activity cutoff. acCRISPR optimizes library activity and coverage to improve hit calling and screen accuracy.
+acCRISPR is a tool developed in Python 3 for analyzing genome-wide CRISPR screens to identify essential genes for growth as well as significant hits for stress tolerance by removing low-activity sgRNA based on an activity cutoff. acCRISPR optimizes library activity and coverage to improve hit calling and screen accuracy.

 ## System requirements
 acCRISPR can be implemented on any desktop computer running macOS or Linux.
 The tool has been tested on Linux: Ubuntu 20.04.